 - Bad weather.
 Bad weather, such as storms with strong winds and rain, can be problematic if you are not transporting your kayak correctly.

 - Fuel consumption.
-A kayak or two strapped on the roof of your car will undoubtedly affect the fuel consumption of your vehicle negatively.
+A kayak or two strapped on your car’s roof will undoubtedly affect your vehicle’s fuel consumption negatively.
 However, if you travel at slightly slower speeds, the effect of the additional fuel consumption can be reduced quite significantly.